NielsLeenheer/ReceiptPrinterStatus/README.md

         console.log('Barcode scanner is connected and waiting to scan...');
     }

 Please note, that the `supported` and `connected` properties are not immediate available.
-You cannot rely on it immediately after instantiating the `ThermalPrinterStatus` object.
+You cannot rely on it immediately after instantiating the `ReceiptPrinterStatus` object.
 The libarary first connects to the printer and calls the `connected` event listener on the main object.
 Then it will asynchronously try to detect barcode scanner support.
 If it is supported, it will start polling for barcodes and finally it will call its own `connected` event listener.

     printerStatus.barcodeScanner.addEventListener('connected', () => {
         console.log('Barcode scanner is connected and waiting to scan...');